voxel51/fiftyone/docs/source/integrations/cvat.rst

     video is uploaded to a separate task
 -   **job_assignees** (*None*): a list of usernames to assign jobs
 -   **job_reviewers** (*None*): a list of usernames to assign job reviews
--   **project_name** (*None*): the name of the project to create and in which to store tasks with the same label schema.
-The primary use is to group videos which are each uploaded to separate tasks.
-Be default, no project is created
+-   **project_name** (*None*): the name of the project(s) to create and in which to store all tasks with the same label schema.
+The primary use of this parameter is to group videos since they are each uploaded to separate tasks.
+By default, no project is created

 .. _cvat-label-schema: